 Who is eligible for membership in the SHDA?

 Membership is open to property owners and residents in the district, as well as businesses, non-profits and religious organizations located within the district, and anyone who wishes to join the SHDA.
-The Board shall be comprised of no more than one non-resident of the Stratfield Historic District.
+The Board shall include no more than one non-resident of the Stratfield Historic District.

 Privileges and responsibilities of membership